-In July the problems involved in the product introduction were not foremost in the planner's thoughts.
-Many hours were spent on discussing the name of the product.
-Finally, the name Vegetable Scotch was adopted but without enthusiasm from the president's son who believed that a name did not express the gourmet image that he thought the name should express.
+Many meetings were held through the summer.
+The original thinking of the committee was that the product line should be introduced at the beginning of the food merchandising season, which started on about October but without enthusiasm from the president's son who believed that a name did not express the gourmet image that he thought the name should express.
 With the exception of the name this man directed most of the decisions related to the marketing program.
 From the beginning he argued that there were already plenty of middle class products on the grocer's shelves.
-What was needed, he believed, was a prestige-even a "gourmet" - line.
-The popularity of expensive restaurants in cities convinced young manager of the opportunity to market these food specialities.
+What was needed, he believed, was a prestige-even a "gourmet'- line.
+The popularity of expensive restaurants in cities convinced young manager of the opportunity to market these food specialties.